RedisLabs/redislabs-docs/content/modules/upgrading-rs.md

 When you upgrade the module for a database, you can either:

 - Specify the module arguments to replace the current arguments.
-- Not specify the module arguments to use the current argument.
+- Specify the 'keep_module_args' flag to use the current argument.

 1. Connect to the terminal of a node in the cluster
 1. Run `rladmin status` to list the databases on the node.